danielaparker/jsoncons/doc/ref/json_decode_options.md

 When parsing JSON text, replace string with minus infinity if `is_neginf_to_str()` returns true.

     virtual bool lossless_number() const = 0;
-If set to `true`, parse decimal numbers as strings with semantic tagging `semantic_tag::big_decimal` instead of double.
+If set to `true`, parse decimal numbers as strings with semantic tagging `semantic_tag::bigdec` instead of double.

     virtual size_t max_nesting_depth() = 0;
  Maximum nesting depth when parsing JSON.